timri/bup/Documentation/bup-index.md

     from backup.

 \--exclude-caches
-:   exclude all directories that contain a file CACHEDIR.TAG, whose
+:   exclude the contents of all directories that contain a file CACHEDIR.TAG,
-    content begins with "Signature: 8a477f597d28d172789f06886806bc55".
+    whose content begins with "Signature: 8a477f597d28d172789f06886806bc55",
+    except for the directory and the tag file itself.
     For more information on cachedir-tagging, see
     http://www.brynosaurus.com/cachedir/